microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 // Thread-scope Matrices are read-only.
 Using a template partial specialization
-// for this simplifies the SFINAE-foo above. template <MatrixComponentEnum ComponentTy, SIZE_TYPE M, SIZE_TYPE N,
+// for this simplifies the SFINAE-foo above. template <ComponentEnum ComponentTy, SIZE_TYPE M, SIZE_TYPE N,
           MatrixUseEnum Use>
 class Matrix<ComponentTy, M, N, Use, MatrixScope::Thread> {
   using ElementType = typename __detail::ComponentTypeTraits<ComponentTy>::Type;